Darrenfisherlol/Darrenfisherlol.github.io/README.md

 ### Goal:

-- Make a Data sceince / Data engineering centered portfolio
+- Make a Data Engineer / Data science centered portfolio
 - Showcase some of the major projects I have worked on